-The primary structure of S. exsculptum consists of the dark areas that can be distinguished in Figure 8 (for sketch see Figure 17 top).
+The primary structure of S. exsculptum consists of the dark areas that can be distinguished in Fig.8 (for sketch see Fig. 17).
 These are reinforcement ribs, delivering the main force transmission areas.
-In the primary structures there are no holes in the amorphous silica (Figure 17 top).
+In the primary structures there are no holes in the amorphous silica (Fig. 17).
 But there are reinforcement ribs.
 The whole structure is made from thin material.
 Plates or shells without ribs would be prone to buckling.
-The silica structure might be so thin since many pores are needed; the mechanical stiffness comes from the reinforcements ribs.
+The silica structure might be so thin since many pores are needed; the mechanical stiffness comes from the reinforcement ribs.
 Less material is needed if thin material and reinforcements ribs are used.
 There are no reinforcement ribs on the top and bottom part of the Solium image - only the holes.
 Inside this top and bottom parts resides the cytoplasm, it might provide enough mechanical support to prevent mechanical damage.
-Altogether the structural differentiation is very material efficient.